bkuzmanoski/vscode-theme-zenith/README.md

 **Other**

-See the above settings and other theme-related tweaks I use in [suggested-settings.jsonc](https://github.com/bkuzmanoski/vscode-theme-zenith/blob/main/suggested-settings.jsonc).
+All of the theme-related and layout tweaks I use can be found in [suggested-settings.jsonc](https://github.com/bkuzmanoski/vscode-theme-zenith/blob/main/suggested-settings.jsonc) for easy copy-and-pasting.

 ## Customization